kellyhutchins/DS2016-Debuggging/DevTools.md

 A collection of useful snippets
 [Demo Snippets]

+To test out these snippets use a test app of your own that has map defined as a global variable or use the [Snippet sample].
 Here are the three esri-related snippets shown in the presentation.
 Note that these require that map be a global variable.
 Get Extent Snippet
 ``` javascript
 (function(){require(["dojo/json"],function(j){console.log(j.stringify(function(){var e=map.extent.toJson();e.xmin=parseInt(e.xmin);e.ymin=parseInt(e.ymin);e.xmax=parseInt(e.xmax);e.ymax=parseInt(e.ymax);return e;}()));})})();